ManvithaDungi/Python-Drone-Simulation/README.md

 ## Next Steps

-1. Start with QGroundControl for basic understanding
+1. Start with QGroundControl for basics
-2. Progress to Python MAVSDK for programmatic control
+2. Move to Python MAVSDK for autonomy
+3. Add voice control for natural interaction
-3. Explore ROS2 integration for advanced robotics applications
+4. Try ROS2 for advanced AI integration
-4. Experiment with different drone models and sensors
-5. Create custom worlds and scenarios for testing
+5. Import custom worlds and sensors for testing
-6. Progress to controlling using voice

 Happy flying! 🚁